-Since some refurbishment activities of the Fund may qualify as 'activities that exceed normal asset management', a separate ASR Dutch Core Residential Project B.V. was set up.
-This Project B.V. taxes, profits and corporate income tax is paid to the tax authorities.
-The work is exclusively carried out by the Project B.V. for the Fund.
-To this end, an agreement (Real Estate Project Agreement, dated 6 September 2016, amended and restated 16 June 2020) was arranged between a.s.r. real estate and the Fund, in which a.s.r. real estate appoints the Project B.V. to perform certain projects.
+Since some may qualify planned development activities of the Fund as 'activities that exceed normal asset management', a separate Project BV (ASR Dutch Mobility Office Projects B.V.) was set up.
+Value Added Tax (VAT) and corporate income tax is paid to the tax authorities.
+The Project BV will solely engage in development activities with respect to portfolio assets of the Fund and therefore not with respect to assets of other parties then the Fund.
+To this end, an agreement (Agreement Development Fund Project B.V.) was arranged between a.s.r. real estate and the Fund in which a.s.r. real estate appoints the Project BV to perform certain projects.

-The Fund may undertake maintenance, renovation and/or extension of an asset or invest in an asset that requires maintenance, renovation and/or extension prior to acquiring the Asset.
-The investments made by the Project B.V. include several risks.
+The Fund may undertake maintenance, renovation and/or extension activities of an portfolio asset or invest in a portfolio asset that requires maintenance, renovation and/or extension activities prior to acquiring the asset.
+The investments made by the Project BV include several risks.
 Such risks include, without limitation, risks relating to the availability and timely receipt of planning and other regulatory approvals.

-Before such work needs to be performed, there are procedures, to control the risks regarding projects.
-After a significant analysis for each investment project, it is decided whether such activity should be performed by either the Fund directly or ASR Dutch Core Residential Project B.V., to mitigate the risk of losing the tax status of the Fund.
-In case ASR Dutch Core Residential Project B.V. should perform the project, the Fund gives a formal appointment to ASR Dutch Core Residential Project B.V. to carry out the requested work.
-If ASR Dutch Core Residential Project B.V. performs the work, an arm's length remuneration is paid by the Fund for the applicable project.
+Before the development activities need to be performed, there are several procedures to overcome the risks associated by these projects.
+Each new possible development activity (feasibility study) is started within the Project BV.
+After a significant analysis there will be decided whether the development activity should be performed by the Project BV, to mitigate the risk of losing the tax status of the Fund, or directly by the Fund.
+In case the Project BV should perform the development activity, the Fund gives a formal confirmation to the Project BV to carry out the requested development.
+As a result a fee is paid by the Fund.
+VAT is applied to these fees to cover the fiscal risks.
+All feasibility studies which not lead to an actual development activity should be covered by the revenues of the fees in the Project BV.

 The Fund may invest in maintenance, renovation and/or extension, it will be subject to the risks normally associated with such activities.
-Such risks include, without limitation, (i) risks relating to the availability and timely receipt of planning and other regulatory approvals, (ii) the cost, quality and timely completion of construction (including risks beyond the control of the Fund, such as weather or labour conditions or material shortages, or discovery and legally required preservation work of archaeological or historic sites), (iii) general market and lease up risk such as inability to rent or inability to rent at a rental level sufficient to generate profits, (iv) cost overruns and (v) the availability of both construction and permanent financing on favourable terms.
-A license is usually required to commence construction of a project.
+Such risks include, without limitation, (i) risks relating to the availability and timely receipt of planning and other regulatory approvals, (ii) the cost, quality and timely completion of construction (including risks beyond the control of the Fund, such as weather or labour conditions or material shortages, or discovery and legally required preservation work of archaeological or historic sites), (iii) general market and lease-up risk such as inability to rent or inability to rent at a rental level sufficient to generate profits, (iv) cost overruns and (v) the availability of both construction and permanent financing on favourable terms.
+A license is usually required to commence construction of a project, the issue of such licenses is commonly delayed.
 There can be no guarantee when and if such licenses will be obtained.
 These risks could result in substantial unanticipated delays or expenses and, under certain circumstances, could prevent completion of refurbishment activities once undertaken, any of which could have an adverse effect on the financial condition and results of operations of the Fund and on the amount of funds available for distribution or redemption.